 URL: Your URL is the “address” where your site can be found.
 This is what your domain is called after you get your website up.

 Outbound: Outbound refers to marketing that “interrupts” or puts itself in front of an audience whether they requested it or not.
-Also know as “Traditional Marketing”, Outbound is about finding ways to get in front of viewers at all cost.
-TV commercials, mailers, radio ads and billboards are some common Outbound tactics.
+Also known as “Traditional Marketing”, Outbound is about finding ways to get in front of viewers at all costs.
+TV commercials, mailers, radio ads, and billboards are some common Outbound tactics.

-UX: UX stand for User Experience.
-With everything you do online, it’s essential you take this into account.
+UX: UX stands for User Experience.
+With everything you do online, you must take this into account.
 The end user is the one that is going to take action so designing your site and marketing around them is essential.

-CRO: CRO stand for Conversion Rate Optimization.
+CRO: CRO stands for Conversion Rate Optimization.
 This is the process of increasing the percentage of visitors who come to your site and convert into leads.

 Backlinks: Backlinks are links from other websites to your website.
 Backlinks are the single most important factor when it comes to getting your site ranked.
 But it’s not just about how many, the types of links and the sites that link to you play a big role.
 Be wary of any company that tries to sell you bulk backlinks.

-Rank: Rank refers to your site's placement in the organic search results.
+Rank: Rank refers to your site’s placement in the organic search results.
 It’s important to note that the top four spots on Google are paid ads.
-For local results, you may see maps locations just under that.
-The organic results are none paid listings on the search engines.
+For local results, you may see map locations just under that.
+The organic results are non-paid listings on the search engines.

-Whether you're new to the world of marketing your business online or have been at it a while, I hope this article shed some light on what it all means.
-There are many ways to approach online marketing for your business and your industry, location and budget all play a role.
+Whether you’re new to the world of marketing your business online or have been at it a while, I hope this article sheds some light on what it all means.
+There are many ways to approach online marketing for your business and your industry, location, and budget all play a role.
 No matter what you do, the key to effective marketing is authenticity.
 Don’t be afraid to be who you are.
-If you have any questions about what I covered above, please comment below or send me an email at email@example.com.